tagomoris/fluent-plugin-file-alternative/README.md

 # fluent-plugin-file-alternative

-File output plugin alternative implementation, **is 100% compatible with [Fluentd](http://fluentd.org) built-in 'out_file'**, and added many options to format output as you want.
+File output plugin alternative implementation.

 FileAlternativeOutput slices data by time (for specified units), and store these data as plain text on local file.
 You can specify to: